covertn/covertn.github.io/index.md

     I enjoyed Lab 12 most of all for 2 reasons.
 The first reason is we were able to create image files that did not exist beforehand using only code.
-The second reason is that we were ussing an image library that allowed us to create images using RGB values.
+The second reason is that we were using an image library that allowed us to create images using RGB values.

 * Lab 11